leonemma/NBA-stats-1996-2021/README.md

 |Allen Iverson           | 31.4 |  4.5  | 5.5 | 2001 |     1      |
 |Shai Gilgeous-Alexander | 31.4 |  4.8  | 5.5 | 2022 |     11     |

-- The first thing that we notice is that James Harden had two historic back two back seasons in 2018 and 2019 in scoring.
+- James Harden had two historic back two back seasons in 2018 and 2019 in scoring.
 - The 1/3 of this list was after the 2019 season.
-- We notice that only two of these players,Allen Iverson and Lebron James were first pick in their draft season.It's really remarkable that Kobe Bryant was 13-th in his draft season and exists in this special list twice.
+- Allen Iverson and Lebron James are the only players in this list that were first pick in their draft season.
+- Kobe Bryant was 13-th in his draft season and exists in this special list twice.
+- Russel Westbrook averaged a triple double in 2016.